dcheema6/acryl-snowflake-metadata-api/README.md

 - 14:40 Adding/updating notes/logs - ~30m
     - Update Log/Notes + Add everything to readme
 - 15:15: Finish
+Mon Feb 3
+- 08:00-08:30: fix docs ~30m

 ### Submittion QA
 How long did you actually spend on this take-home?
 - Took around 4 hrs to satisfy all requirements
-- Took another 1.5 hrs to clean things up and document things
+- Took another 2 hrs to clean things up and document things

 What was one thing that you thought went well in this exercise?
 - Really enjoyed learning python and its ecosystem
 - Setting up basic server with fast api and snowflake connector was super quick and easy
-- Thinking thru db OOM issues was fun
+- Thinking through db OOM issues was fun

 What is something that you’d want to improve if you had more time
-- Update caching to use wrapper annotations so I can do the dependency injection in of the repo function
+- Do the dependency injection of repo into cache functions and extract params as keys
-- Use redis cache for consistency across all instances
+- See how to set this up with redis cache
 - Spend time on understanding how to optimize the summarization